Automatic Number Plate Recognition (ANPR)

 Retention and access to stored data

-At present around 8500 ANPR cameras nationally, submit between 25 and 35 million ANPR ‘read’ records to the National ANPR Data Centre (NADC) daily.
+At present around 13000 ANPR cameras nationally, submit on average around 55 million ANPR ‘read’ records to national ANPR systems daily.

-ANPR data from each police force is stored together with similar data from other forces for a period of two years.
+ANPR data from each police force is stored together with similar data from other forces for a period of one year.

-We have clear rules to control access to ANPR data to ensure that access is for legitimate investigation purposes.
+National ANPR Standards for Policing and Law Enforcement (NASPLE) and National Compliance and Audit Standards for Law Enforcement ANPR (Audit Standards) provide clear rules to control access to ANPR data to ensure that access is for legitimate investigation purposes.
 Members of staff only have access to ANPR data if it is relevant to their role and the majority of those who have permission may only do so for a maximum period of 90 days from the date it was collected.
-Some staff are authorised to access data for up to 2 years subject to authorisation of a senior officer.
+Some staff are authorised to access data for up to a year subject to authorisation of a senior manager.

 Searches of ANPR data can confirm whether vehicles associated with a known criminal has been in the area at the time of a crime and can dramatically speed up investigations.

 In addition to being mounted within police vehicles, ANPR cameras within police forces are used at fixed locations where they will help to detect, deter and disrupt criminality.
 In line with national policy, we do not disclose details of our fixed locations as this information is likely to be of benefit to offenders and if known could reduce the value of ANPR to policing.

 National guidelines state that, if a police force proposes to install additional ANPR cameras, an assessment must be conducted that demonstrates a clear need, taking account of the following factors:

 - community confidence and reassurance, and crime prevention and reduction.